cosmos/cosmos-sdk/docs/spec/lsm/adr.md

 This is a key safety feature, as it would prevent liquid staking providers from collectively controlling more than ⅓ of the total staked token supply, which is the threshold at which a group of bad actors could halt block production.

 Additionally, a separate cap is enforced on each validator's portion of liquid staked shares.
-Once 50% of shares are liquid, the validator is unable to accept additional liquid stakes.
+Once X% of shares (on the Cosmoshub, 50% based on the parameter value chosen by governance) are liquid, the validator is unable to accept additional liquid stakes.

 Technically speaking, this cap on liquid staked tokens is enforced by limiting the total number of tokens that can be staked via interchain accounts plus the number of tokens that can be tokenized using LSM.
 Once this joint cap is reached, the LSM prevents interchain accounts from staking any more tokens and prevents tokenization of delegations using LSM.

+Note that the limit of the percentage of liquid staked tokens will not fully hold if the total stake is dropping.
+As an example, a 25% cap leaves room for over 33% of the non-LS ATOM to unbond before the share of voting power held by liquid staking providers would reach 33%.
+For example, say there are 100 ATOM total staked, 25 of which are liquid staked; 25 of the 75 remaining ATOM need to unbond for the liquid staked voting power to rise to 33%.

 ### Validator bond